RickSanchezStoic/XAI/README.md

 # README: Explainable AI Library for Binary Classification

 ## Overview
 This library helps explain how machine learning models make predictions, focusing on binary classification tasks.
-It uses simple and flexible parts that work together, making it easy to expand in the future with more explanation methods.

-The main feature is LIME (Local Interpretable Model-agnostic Explanations), which helps users understand predictions in detail.
+It uses simple and flexible parts that work together, making it easy to expand in the future with more explanation methods.The main feature is LIME (Local Interpretable Model-agnostic Explanations), which helps users understand predictions in detail.
 The project is well-organized, with each part handling a specific task.
-The main.ipynb file shows the complete process, from preparing data to training models and creating explanations, making it easy to follow and use.
+The main.ipynb file shows the complete process, from preparing data to training models and creating explanations, making it easy to follow and use

 ---

 ## Project Structure